jacksoncouse/Guide/rules/README.md

 Business Rules
 ==================================================

-Organization is an important part of Amnesty International Canada's content strategy.
+Digital asset management is an integral part of the Content Contruction Kit.
 This section of the CCK describes how we organize our content.

 ## The Story